Shadow Priest DPS Azerite Traits/Powers and Armor — Battle for Azeroth (BfA) 8.2.5

 These are the most powerful traits on your Azerite gear and will be the primary way to decide what piece of Azerite you should wear when they have the same item level.

 Chorus of Insanity is our best trait by a significant margin, for no other reason than it gives you a lot of Critical Strike.
 This trait performs well in practically any situation, with it only losing value whenever you have downtime which causes your stacks to fall off.
-This trait can make up for a lot of item level depending on what trait you are comparing it to, so whenever you see Chorus of Insanity on your Azerite gear it is recommended to look at the rankings below or to simulate your own character.
+This trait can make up for a lot of item level depending on what trait you are comparing it to, so whenever you see Chorus of Insanity on your Azerite gear it is recommended to look at the rankings below or simulate your own character.

 Spiteful Apparitions is our second best spec-specific trait and it also does well in almost any situation, outside of situations where targets live for a really short amount of time.
 It is worth noting that Spiteful Apparitions gets a damage modifier of 75% whenever you do not have Auspicious Spirits selected as a talent.
 This is due to the fact that Auspicious Spirits scales with the damage of Spiteful Apparitions.
 This means that regardless of the level 75 talent you pick, the damage that Spiteful Apparitions provides is about equal.

 Blightborne Infusion is one of the generic traits that is really strong in all situations because of how much Shadow likes Critical Strike as a stat.
+The only downside to this trait is how relatively uncommon it is on Azerite Gear.

 Death Throes and Searing Dialogue are both traits that perform very well in dungeons, or any time there is AoE.
 Death Throes provides value beyond just AoE, as you will use Shadow Word: Pain in any situation.
 Searing Dialogue is an extremely strong AoE trait and also causes your Mind Sear to slow all targets hit by 30%, which is useful utility for dungeons situationally.